confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 `PARTITIONS` is set, the default {{ site.ak }} cluster configuration for replicas is used for creating a new topic.

+### RETENTION_MS
+The retention specified in milliseconds in the backing topic.
+You must set this property if you create a stream without an existing topic, and the statement fails if the topic doesn't exist.

+You can't change the retention on an existing stream.
+To change the retention, you must drop the stream and create it again.

 ### TIMESTAMP

 By default, the `ROWTIME` pseudo column is the timestamp of the message in the